 The Council aims to work proactively with national and regional stakeholders to progress economic development outcomes for the district.

-The Government announced the Provincial Growth Fund in February 2018, which aims to lift productivity potential in the provinces, and the Council identified potential opportunities in Kāpiti that meet with the fund's strategic objectives as well as the Council's long term vision and outcomes.
+The Government announced the Provincial Growth Fund in February 2018, and the Council took swift action to identify potential economic development opportunities in Kāpiti that met with the fund's strategic objectives.